yanwenwang24/Research-Notes/README.md

 ---
 # Research-Notes

-This repository holds my research notes and the [library.bib](./library.bib) file with all citations.
+This repository holds my research projects, notes, and the [library.bib](./library.bib) file with all citations.